tnunnink/L5Sharp/README.md

 ```

 ## Documentation
-See my project GitHub Page [here](https://tnunnink.github.io/L5Sharp/index.html) for more in depth articles and API documentation.
+See my GitHub Page [here](https://tnunnink.github.io/L5Sharp/index.html) for more in depth articles and API documentation.
 The documentation is always a work in progress.
-If you think something is unclear or can be approved upon,
+If you think something is unclear or can be improved upon,
-feel free to let me know or ask in the [issues](https://github.com/tnunnink/L5Sharp/issues) tab of the project repository.
+feel free to let me know in the [issues](https://github.com/tnunnink/L5Sharp/issues) tab of the project repository.

 ## Feedback
 If you like or use this project, leave a star.
 If you have questions or issues,